 - 4 *includes ConocoPhillips v Venezuela

-This New York-based firm has made a name for itself as a knight in shining armour for governments facing serious claims under investment treaties.
+Curtis Mallet-Prevost Colt & Mosle has made a name for itself in recent times as a knight in shining armour for states facing serious claims under investment treaties.

-That is partly down to a deliberate policy of only representing sovereigns in such claims, never investors.
-According to the international arbitration group co-chair, George Kahale III, it is not feasible for the same practice to represent both claimants and states because of the recurring legal issues.
+That’s in part down to a deliberate policy of representing only sovereigns in such claims, never investors.
+According to the international arbitration group co-chair, George Kahale III, it’s not feasible for a single arbitration group to represent both claimants and states in similar proceedings because of the recurring legal issues.
 He thinks that governments now believe this too.
-The firm’s ever-expanding roster of state clients suggests he may be right.
-Members of the firm are also forbidden from acting as arbitrators in investor-state cases.

-Although strongly identified with BIT work, the firm takes its commercial arbitration offering equally seriously.
-It has a presence in Paris, where the other practice co-chair, Peter Wolrich, resides.
-Wolrich has strong links with the ICC, having formerly chaired its commission on arbitration and ADR for 11 years and overseen the latest revisions to the ICC arbitration rules.
+Although strongly identified with BIT work, the firm is present in Paris too, where the other co-chair, Peter Wolrich, lives and works.
+Wolrich has strong links with the ICC.
+He has been chair of the ICC commission on arbitration since 2002 and oversaw the latest revisions to the ICC arbitration rules.

 Who uses it?

 States, states and more states.
 The firm is representing Venezuela in around 12 cases and Turkmenistan in a further eight, as well as defending Algeria and its government-owned oil company, Sonatrach, in matters worth several billion.
 Its most recent client is the government of Uganda, which has retained it for an UNCITRAL dispute with Canada’s Heritage Oil over capital gains tax.

 The firm also represents state entities such as PDVSA of Venezuela, Mexico’s Pemex, National Oil Corporation of Libya, Kazakhstan’s KazMunayGas and the Nigerian National Petroleum Company.